dbishai/evangelion/README.md

 # evangelion

-A generator for **The Divine and Sacred Gospel** — a print-friendly Coptic Orthodox Gospel lectionary booklet, typeset with red rubric headers, a restrained red/black line-art border, illuminated drop-cap Gospel incipits, and a Coptic cross motif throughout.
+A generator for **The Divine and Sacred Gospel** — a print-friendly Coptic Orthodox Gospel, typeset with red rubric headers, a restrained red/black line-art border, illuminated drop-cap Gospel incipits, and a Coptic cross motif throughout.
 Output is a single PDF, trimmed to 24×34cm to fit inside a bound Gospel case.